WolfgangMehner/vim-plugins/README.md

 # Documentation

 Each plug-in comes with its own readme as well as an extensive documentation utilizing Vim's help facility.
-For example: <br>
+For example:

-> :help c-support
+    :help c-support

-> :help git-support
+    :help git-support

 # Mailing List